Doctors conducting surgery

 Brainstem gliomas are astrocytomas that develop in this area of the brain.
 These astrocytomas are situated around the base of the patient’s skull and above the back of the neck, an area where the brainstem aids in controlling vital bodily processes like breathing and heart rate.
 Although these tumors can classify as any grade, brainstem gliomas often affect children and young adults and are typically high grade.
 Pineal astrocytic tumors are tumors that develop in the region of the pineal gland in the brain.
 The pea-sized gland responsible for producing the hormone melatonin, which controls the sleep-wake cycle, is located in this area.
 There are many grades of pineal astrocytic tumors.
 A few astrocytomas also have oligodendrocytes, a different kind of glial cell.
 Mixed gliomas or oligoastrocytomas identify the names of these tumors.

-What are the Causes of Astrocytoma?
+What Causes an Astrocytoma?

 We do not know the exact cause of most astrocytomas.
 Therapeutic irradiation can lead to the development of astrocytomas.
 Other environmental exposures, though suspected, do not cause astrocytoma.
 There is evidence of a hereditary component in some instances, according to several researchers.